csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 c.
 For each department, find the maximum salary of instructors in that department.
 You may assume that every department has at least one instructor.

 d.
-Find the lowest, across all departments, of the per-department maxi- mum salary computed by the preceding query.
+Find the lowest, across all departments, of the per-department maximum salary computed by the preceding query.

 **Exercises 109**